TF-Everest/Training-Programs/docs/source/about_the_unit/rank.rst

 Ranks and Promotions
 ======================

-The 1st Rapid Response Force operates on a system of ranks which are directly tied to the position that the member holds and their seniority within the group.
-They can be broadly viewed as a representation of time spent in the group and whilst we expected to be respected with respect to decisions in the unit both in and out of combat they do not confer any form of direct seniority in other contexts such as other games or in general conversation.
+Task Force Everest operates on a system of ranks which are directly tied to the position that the member holds and their seniority within the group.

-This runs contrary to some other units courtesies policies that require officers be addressed accordingly at all times which is **NOT** the case in the 1st RRF.
-Rank should be a measure of time spent in the unit and the level in the chain of command in reference to the formal activities of the unit.
+Ranks can broadly be viewed as a measure of time in the unit and the responsibilities earned.

+We expect members to respect ranks because they appreciate the work, mindset and dedication applied by those who hold it.

 Rank Structure
 ---------------